-A passion for art, antiques and history led Sandy Rich to found Tregeagle in 2017 as a specialist dealership in idiosyncratic and academic works of art, historical objects and ethnographica.
+A passion for art, antiques and history led Sandy Rich to found Tregeagle in 2017 as a specialist dealership in idiosyncratic and academic works of art, historical, literary and decorative objects and ethnographica.
 Tregeagle's stock is drawn from a broad range of cultures and periods in a variety of media.
 Frustrated with the art market's diminishing connoisseurship and increasingly monotone emphasis on financial value, Tregeagle's priority is on the wealth of colourful interest, aside from monetary worth, which can be created by well chosen works of art.
 Rarity is not always reflected by price - sometimes the least expensive item tells an invaluable tale.

 Bodleian Library, Oxford, U.K.